Scattered Mixture-of-Experts Implementation: Conclusion Limitations

-\projectname is an implementation of SMoEs in Triton that reduces the memory footprint and offers slightly higher throughput compared to existing solutions.
-We have also engineered \projectname to be made up the \parallellinear primitive, which we envision to be a module that can be extended upon to build other MoE-style modules that require grouped or scattered linear transformations.

-We have also provided an implementation of an MLP and Attention layer based on \projectname, that we hope will benefit any future implementations of Mixture-of-Expert based models, and serve as worked examples for extending the concept of SMoEs to other variants of linear transformation based experts.
+\projectname is an implementation of SMoEs in Triton that reduces the memory footprint and offers slightly higher throughput on the GPU compared to existing solutions.
+We have also engineered \projectname to use the \parallellinear primitive, which we envision to be a module that can be extended upon to build other SMoE-style modules that require grouped or scattered linear transformations.
+At present, \projectname does not implement a specialised kernel for speeding up decoding, and further work is required for parallelisation in a multi-node setting.
+These additional features will be added in future iterations, and we believe further testing by us and the open source community will iron out any remaining bugs and performance issues left unoptimised.
+Finally, we have also provided an implementation of an MLP and Attention layer based on \projectname, that we hope will benefit any future implementations of Mixture-of-Expert based models, and serve as worked examples for extending the concept of SMoEs to other variants of linear transformation based experts.